uptane/uptane-standard/uptane-standard.md

 #### How to resolve delegations {#resolve_delegations}

 To properly check Targets metadata for an image, an ECU SHALL locate the metadata file(s) for the role (or roles) that have the authority to sign the image.
-This metadata might be located in the top-level Targets metadata, but it may also be delegated to another role or to multiple roles.
+This metadata might be located in the top-level Targets metadata, but it could also be delegated to another role or to multiple roles.
 Therefore, all delegations SHALL be resolved using the following recursive procedure, beginning with the top-level Targets metadata file.

 1. Download and check the current metadata file, following the procedure in {{check_targets}}.
 If the file cannot be loaded, or if any verification step fails, abort the delegation resolution, and indicate that image metadata cannot be found because of a missing or invalid role.
 2. If the current metadata file contains signed metadata about the image, end the delegation resolution and return the metadata to be checked.